MAIF/otoroshi/manual/src/main/paradox/usage/1-groups.md

 <img src="../img/service-groups-edit.png" />
 @@@

-Update the name, the description or metadata of the `Service group` and click on the `Update group` button to validate name update.
+Update the name, the description or metadata of the `Service group` and click on the `Update group` button to validate update.

 @@@ div { .centered-img }
 <!-- TODO: Update screen print -->